forekor/forekor.github.io/about.md

 We are a group of professional and enthusiastic entrepreneurs, and an upcoming reverse engineering startup based out of the silicon city of India, ForeKoR Technologies Private Limited enable, empower a new and modern India for bridging the significant digital divide issues in a green, eco-friendly, and cost-effective manner.

-> The ingredients of relevance are the predictive value and confirmatory value.

-Information is considered material if its omission or misstatement could influence the economic decisions of users taken on the basis of the financial statements.

 ## What we do?